tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * Tariff expiry date
 * Parole review date

-Release date type should be proceeded by a colon and then the release date, like this:
+Release date type should be followed by a colon and then the release date, like this:

 Automatic release date: 04 Jun 2021